docker/docs/release-notes/docker-machine.md

 ### General

 * `docker-machine` can now be installed using `go install`.
-* Now built with go 1.10
+* Docker Machine is now built with Go `1.10`.
-* Added keep-alive to SSH connections (#4450)
+* SSH connections now include a keep alive option. (docker/machine #4450)

 ### Drivers

 `amazonec2`
-* Updated default AMIs to mitigate Meltdown and Spectre
+* Updated default AMIs to mitigate Meltdown and Spectre.
-* Added `--amazonec2-security-group-readonly` flag to prevent mutating security groups
+* Added `--amazonec2-security-group-readonly` flag to prevent mutating security groups.

 `exoscale`
-* Updated driver to v0.9.23
+* Updated driver to `v0.9.23`.

 `hyperv`
-* Fixed Hyper-V pre-create issues (#4426)
+* Fixed Hyper-V precreate issues. (docker/machine #4426)
-* Added the ability to disable Hyper-V dynamic memory management during VM creation (`--hyperv-disable-dynamic-memory`)
+* Added the ability to disable Hyper-V dynamic memory management during VM creation with `--hyperv-disable-dynamic-memory`.

 `vmwarefusion`
-* Improved shell checks (#4491)
+* Improved shell checks (docker/machine #4491).

 ## 0.14.0 (2018-03-06)

 ### General

 * Added `--client-certs` flag to the `docker-machine regenerate-certs` command.
-* Improved OpenBSD support
+* Improved OpenBSD support.
 * Fixed a bug with `scp` commands issued from a Windows host.
-* Enabled progress output by default for `scp` commands using `rsync`
+* Enabled progress output by default for `scp` commands using `rsync`.
-* Added `--quiet` flag to `scp` to suppress progress output
+* Added `--quiet` flag to `scp` to suppress progress output.
-* Machine now uses the `ss` command to detect connectivity when `netstat` is unavailable
+* Machine now uses the `ss` command to detect connectivity when `netstat` is unavailable.
-* Added bash completion for `docker-machine mount`
+* Added bash completion for `docker-machine mount`.
-* Improved provisioning resilience on Debian-based hosts
+* Improved provisioning resilience on Debian-based hosts.

 ### Drivers